-Subordinated Debt
+Rating: AA Subordinated Debt

-Rating: AA (low) Long-term debt ratings provide an assessment of the risk that the issuer will not be able to meet its interest and principal obligations in a timely manner.
+Rating: AA (low)

+Long-term debt ratings provide an assessment of the risk that the issuer will not be able to meet its obligations under the terms of the issue.
 Long-term debt rated AA is ranked in the second highest of 10 categories.
-It is considered to be of superior credit quality, and protection of interest and principal is considered high.
-Because DBRS has an extremely restrictive definition for the AAA category, entities rated AA are also considered to be strong credits, with above-average strength in key areas of consideration and unlikely to be significantly affected by reasonably foreseeable events.
+It is considered to be of superior credit quality, with capacity for payment considered to be high.
+Entities rated AA are unlikely to be significantly susceptible to future events.